-- IEPs are written by the class teacher with support, as necessary, from the SENDCo. - Parents' views inform IEPs and parents and children are involved in target setting and reviews.
-A child-speak version of the IEP is created to engage children in their goals. - IEPs incorporate targets set by external professionals, as necessary. - The IEP identifies barriers to learning, sets out specific and measurable targets and outlines the provision required to meet these targets. - Progress towards outcomes is measured on a 0-10 Outcome Scale. - IEP targets are transferred to Target Planning grids which map the provision in each class. - Following each session of targeted support comments are made on the Target Plan by the member of staff who has delivered the provision, and these comments are used by the class teacher to inform planning for the coming cycle. - Target plan comments inform regular IEP reviews, whereby IEPs are annotated by the class teacher in consultation with TA/HLTAs.
+- IEPs are written by the class teacher with support, as necessary, from the SENDCo. - Parents' views inform IEPs and parents and children are involved in target setting and reviews. - IEPs incorporate targets set by external professionals, as necessary. - The IEP identifies barriers to learning, sets out specific and measurable targets and outlines the provision required to meet these targets. - Progress towards outcomes is measured on a 0-10 Outcome Scale. - IEP targets are transferred to Target Planning grids which map the provision in each class. - Following each session of targeted support comments are made on the Target Plan by the member of staff who has delivered the provision, and these comments are used by the class teacher to inform planning for the coming cycle. - Target plan comments inform regular IEP reviews, whereby IEPs are annotated by the class teacher in consultation with TA/HLTAs.
 The Outcome Scale is updated to reflect progress towards outcomes. - During termly pupil progress meetings, targeted children's IEPs are reviewed and a discussion takes place around progress towards outcomes.
 Decisions are made regarding the child's 'next steps' and the type of provision required. - IEPs are updated with new or adjusted targets.